 Baw Baw Shire Council is also recognised as a peri-urban municipality.
-The growth within peri-urban municipalities within Victoria, has led the State Government to include peri-urban councils in having access to funding programs that respond to the demand for new assets due to this significant growth.
-An example of this is access to the Growing Suburbs Fund.
+The growth within peri-urban municipalities within Victoria has led the State Government to enable these Councils access to additional funding programs.
+An example of these funding programs is the Growing Suburbs Fund.

-The challenge for Council is to ensure it is strategic in its planning for upgrade, expansion and new assets, in order to access these types of funds to better leverage Council's own funds, thus freeing up finite capital for renewal investment.
+The challenge for Council is to ensure it is strategic in its planning for the upgrade, expansion and creation of new assets to access these types of funds to better leverage Council's funds, thus freeing up finite capital for renewal investment.

 The Federal Government also recognises the significant role of local government in providing services to the community and as stewards of community infrastructure.
-This is evident in funding programs such as Roads to Recovery (R2R) and the Bridges Renewal Program, which assist Council's to fund renewal of its road related transport infrastructure.
+This is evident in funding programs such as Roads to Recovery (R2R) and the Bridges Renewal Program, which assists Council's to fund the renewal of its road related transport infrastructure.

-Whilst this adequately assists Council to improve road infrastructure assets, there are limited external funding opportunities for the renewal of building, facilities and open space assets, which for Council are the asset classes that collectively require a significant renewal investment due to the age of these existing assets.
+Whilst this adequately assists

+Council to improve road

+infrastructure assets, there are

+limited external funding

+opportunities for the renewal of

+buildings, facilities and open

+space assets, which for

+Council are the asset classes

+that collectively require a

+significant renewal investment

+due to the age of these existing

+assets.